-- 1.112 Sexual Penetration: sexual intercourse, cunnilingus, fellatio, anal intercourse, or any other intrusion, however slight, of any part of a person's body or of any object into the genital or anal openings of another person's body.
-Emission of semen is not required. - 1.113 Sexually Transmitted Diseases (STDs): are those infections and infestations which are transmitted between persons during very intimate contact such as sexual activity, also referred to as "Sexually Transmitted Disease" (STD).
-This latter term is not an accurate description for AIDS since other sexually transmitted diseases do not require vulnerable tissue with direct contamination of blood for transmission. (i.e. syphilis, gonorrhea, chancroid, lymphogranuloma venereum, granuloma inguinal, and other sexually transmitted diseases which the Department by rule may designate and require to be reported.) - 1.114 Sterilization: surgical removal of testes or ovaries, inactivation by irradiation, or by tying off or removal of a portion of the reproductive ducts. - 1.115 Substantial Damages: a sum assessed by way of actual damages, as opposed to nominal damages, which are assessed to satisfy a bare legal right they are considerable in amount. - 1.116 T-Cells: lymphocytes (white blood cells) that are formed in the thymus and produce enzymes called lymphokines which control the other white blood cells in their function of antibody production and destruction of diseased cells.
+- 1.111 Sexual Penetration: Sexual intercourse, cunnilingus, fellatio, anal intercourse or any other intrusion, however slight, of any part of a person's body or of any object into the genital or anal openings of another person's body.
+Emission of semen is not required. - 1.112 Sexually Transmitted Infections (STIs): Those infections and infestations which are transmitted between persons during very intimate contact such as sexual activity.
+This is not an accurate description for AIDS since other sexually transmitted infections do not require vulnerable tissue with direct contamination of blood for transmission. (i.e. syphilis, gonorrhea, chancroid, lymphogranuloma venereum, granuloma inguinal, and other sexually transmitted infections which the Department by rule may designate and require to be reported.) - 1.113 Sterilization: Surgical removal of testes or ovaries, inactivation by irradiation, or by tying off or removal of a portion of the reproductive ducts. - 1.114 Substantial Damages: A sum assessed by way of actual damages, as opposed to nominal damages, which are assessed to satisfy a bare legal right; they are considerable in amount. - 1.115 T-Cells: Lymphocytes (white blood cells) that are formed in the thymus and produce enzymes called lymphokines which control the other white blood cells in their function of antibody production and destruction of diseased cells.
 The normal ratio of helper/stimulator T-cells to suppressor T-cells is about 2:1.
 The helper cells initiate and the suppressor cells govern the immune response.
 The ratio becomes reversed in AIDS because the helper T-cells are reduced by the HIV virus.
-The lack of an appropriate balance between helper and suppressor T-cells results in the altered immune response seen in AIDS. - 1.117 Therapeutic de-escalation: an intervention, the implementation of which is incorporated in the individualized written plan of service, wherein the recipient is placed in an area or room, accompanied by staff who shall therapeutically engage the recipient in behavioral de-escalation techniques and debriefing as to the cause and future prevention of the target behavior. - 1.118 Treatment by spiritual means: a spiritual discipline or school of thought that a recipient wishes to rely on to aid physical or mental recovery.
+The lack of an appropriate balance between helper and suppressor T-cells results in the altered immune response seen in AIDS. - 1.116 Therapeutic de-escalation: An intervention, the implementation of which is incorporated in the individualized written plan of service, wherein the recipient is placed in an area or room, accompanied by staff who shall therapeutically engage the recipient in behavioral de-escalation techniques and debriefing as to the cause and future prevention of the target behavior. - 1.117 Treatment by spiritual means: A spiritual discipline or school of thought that a recipient wishes to rely on to aid physical or mental recovery. - 1.118 Uncensored: Not removing or prohibiting anything